Bullitt County Cattlemen’s 2023 Speaker Lineup Announced:

 For more information, call the Bullitt County Health Department at 955-5355.

-The Mount Washington Lions Club will host a fish fry each Friday during Lent.
+The Mount Washington Lions Club will host a fish fry on the second Friday of each month.

 The fish will start frying at 4 p.m. and goes until everything is sold, which is normally 5:30-6 p.m.